-Common Stock- As of March 31, 2020 and December 31, 2019, the Company's Restated Certificate of Incorporation, as amended (the "Restated Certificate"), authorized the Company to issue 33,333,333 shares, respectively, of \$0.001 par value common stock.
-The voting, dividend and liquidation rights of the holders of the Company's common stock are subject to and qualified by the rights, powers and preferences of the holders of the preferred stock.
+Common Stock- On June 10, 2020, the Company's stockholders approved an amendment to the Company's Restated Certificate of Incorporation, as amended, to increase the number of the Company's authorized shares of common stock, par value \$0.001 per shares, from 33,333,333 shares to 125,000,000 shares.
+As of June 30, 2020, the Company's Restated Certificate of Incorporation, as amended through such date (the "Restated Certificate"), authorized the Company to issue 125,000,000 shares of common stock.
+The voting, dividend and liquidation rights of the holders of the Company's common stock are subject to and qualified by the rights, powers and preferences of the holders of any preferred stock that may be issued.
 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Common stockholders are entitled to receive dividends, as may be declared by the board of directors, if any.
 No cash dividends have been declared or paid to date.
-The Company's board of directors has approved and recommended that its shareholders approve an amendment to the Restated Certificate to increase the number of authorized shares of common stock from 33,333,333 shares to 125,000,000 shares.
-If approved by the Company's shareholders at the Company's upcoming 2020 annual meeting of stockholders, the increase will be effective upon the filing of a certificate of amendment with the Secretary of State of Delaware, which is expected to occur as soon as practicable after approval is obtained.